hhstechgroup/development-practices/standards/developer-standards.md

 Digital Service Applications are considered to be part of shareable resources.
 It is often difficult to predict which resources will be of use for future clients.
 By providing generic interfaces to the application we can ensure any client can integrate with out applications.
 APIs should be generic, clear, documented, and easy to interact with.
 Endpoints should default to providing all data necessary to create and interact with resources rather than convince shortcuts.
 This would allow external clients to use the interface with out having to have special knowledge.

-## Committing Code
-All code is expected to be deployable at all times.
-Conditions may arise where a hot patch must be deployed.
-Developers are expected to ensure the build is stable and the code committed is either able to run as expected in production or is prevented from running.

-Stories should be small and ideally code commits should also be small.
-Large commits are difficult to review and can hide lots of coding issues.
-This means favoring smaller commits and integrating code sooner.

-Commit messages should be explicit about what the commit is.
-Commit messages should let the reviewer know exactly the purpose of the commits.
-Multiple commits should Rarely have the same descriptions and should refrain from vague titles like, 'initial check in' or 'fixed bug'.
-Commits should contain a story number and a brief description.
-A developer should be able to look through the logs and get a sense of what work was done.

 ## Documentation
 Code should include documentation that outlines system architecture, major system components, important concepts, technologies, and algorithms.
 Documentation should be clear and concise.
 Github wiki provides a great place to keep documentation.
 Documentation living outside the repository should have a link pointing to it from the repo.